Our Favorite Hotels in Lisbon

 The Best Areas to Stay in Lisbon

-Lisbon is fast becoming one of Europe’s most popular destinations, with its friendly population, gorgeous old town overlooking the Tagus estuary, rich history, and mild climate – as well as those charmingly antiquated funiculars and yellow trams zipping up and down its many hills.
+Lisbon is fast becoming one of Europe’s most popular destinations, thanks to its friendly population, gorgeous old town overlooking the Tagus estuary, rich history, and mild climate – as well as those charmingly antiquated funiculars and yellow trams that zip up and down its many hills.
 Despite the growing number of visitors, Lisbon’s range of accommodation is massive, from luxurious five-star and boutique hotels to family-friendly finds and some of the best and budget hostels on the continent.

 Lisbon has many distinct neighborhoods that vary both in atmosphere and activity, so your experience will be different depending on where you stay.
 There is no single best neighborhood for tourists; major sights are clustered in the city center – essentially the Baixa, Chiado and Alfama neighborhoods – but there are big attractions further out too, notably in Belém along the river.
 The city is large but the center is walkable, and there are good transport links to other districts.
 Most of the top (expensive) hotels are in Chiado or along Avenida da Liberdade, though there are good luxury options a little further out too.
 Look for midrange and budget options in Baixa and Bairro Alto in particular.